 Like many colleges, Harvard has a foreign language requirement, which may be met with a 700 or more on an SAT Subject Test, a 5 on an AP exam, a 7 on an IB HL exam or by studying a language while at Harvard.

 These exam scores are additional pieces of academic information which can help us as we think about your preparation and potential for college level work.
+While we normally require two SAT Subject Tests, you may apply without them if the cost of the tests represents a financial hardship.
 Sometimes AP or IB scores are higher than equivalent SAT or ACT scores and can demonstrate a wider range of your accomplishments.

 If you have the opportunity to take AP and IB exams, the results may be helpful for academic placement, should you be accepted and choose to enroll at Harvard.
 If you wish to read more about the role of testing in our admissions process, please go to http://thechoice.blogs.nytimes.com/2009/09/11/harvarddean-part2/ for an article we did for the NY Times.